-Prerequisites: Either ENGL 200, 201, or 202; and ENGL 308W with a minimum C-.
+Prerequisites: Either ENGL 200, 201, or 202; and ENGL 308W with a C- or higher.

-The course is broadly defined to allow for a variety of investigations into East-West literary exchanges (the modern West's "discovery" of the East, Britain and the Indian subcontinent, Europe and the Middle East, Russia and Eurasia).
+This course is broadly defined to allow for a variety of investigations into East-West literary exchanges (the modern West's "discovery" of the East, Britain and the Indian subcontinent, Europe and the Middle East, Russia and Eurasia).